Nigeria Centre for Disease Control

-The Nigeria Centre for Disease Control (NCDC) is the national public health institute for Nigeria.
+The Nigeria Centre for Disease Control and Prevention (NCDC) is the national public health institute for Nigeria.
 It is a federal government agency under the Federal Ministry of Health (Nigeria), with its headquarters in Abuja, Federal Capital Territory.

-The agency’s goal is to protect Nigerians from the impact of communicable diseases through the coordination of public health preparedness, surveillance, laboratory, and response functions for all infectious diseases.
+The agency's goal is to protect Nigerians from the impact of communicable diseases through the coordination of public health preparedness, surveillance, laboratory, and response functions for all infectious diseases.
 The NCDC targets its activities towards the prevention and control of diseases of public health importance.
 This includes the preparedness, detection and response to public health emergencies, research, training and knowledge management, health promotion and other activities to protect the health of Nigerians.

-The NCDC serves as Nigeria’s International Health Regulations National Focal Point and is a member of the International Association of National Public Health Institutes.
+The NCDC serves as Nigeria's International Health Regulations National Focal Point and is a member of the International Association of National Public Health Institutes.

 History

 Establishment

 The NCDC was established in 2011, following a mandate from the Permanent Secretary of the Federal Ministry of Health (Nigeria), to integrate specific units of the Ministry to serve as the foundation of the agency - the Epidemiology Division, the Avian Influenza Project, and the Nigeria Field Epidemiology and Laboratory Training Program (NFELTP).

 Prior to this, the request for the establishment of NCDC was endorsed in 2007 at the 51st National Council on Health.
-The Council recognized the need for a technical agency to respond to the challenges of public health emergencies in Nigeria and to enhance the country’s preparedness to epidemics through the prevention, detection, and control of communicable diseases.
+The Council recognized the need for a technical agency to respond to the challenges of public health emergencies in Nigeria and to enhance the country's preparedness for epidemics through the prevention, detection, and control of communicable diseases.
 The NCDC is modelled after the United States Centers for Disease Control and Prevention.
 Examples of epidemics that occurred before the inception of NCDC include the yellow fever epidemic in 1986 and 1987, the meningococcal meningitis epidemic in 1996, and cholera outbreaks in 2001 and 2004.